 How to get started?

 First, STOP BUYING THINGS.
-In a few months you will realize that things are a liability rather than a blessing.
+In a few months you will realize that material things are a liability rather than a blessing.
 Save the money instead so that you will have a buffer.
-Plus, more money equals more options.
+Plus, more money means more options later.

 Second, start talking to other travelers, jump into the culture, and see if this lifestyle is for you.
 You can start by visiting my website for new budget travelers.
-Take a look at my backpacking guide to get started and maybe join the backpacking forums to share your dreams.
+Take a look at my backpacking guide to get started.

 Bootsnall is also a huge and friendly travel community that will accept you with open arms.